-Since our inception in 2016 through June 30, 2020, our operations have been substantially financed by net cash proceeds of \$61.0 million from private placements of Series A and Series B preferred stock.
-In September 2020, we issued 2,857,079 shares of our Series C preferred stock for net cash proceeds of \$39.8 million.
+Since our inception in 2016 and through December 31, 2020, our operations have been substantially financed by cash proceeds of \$61.0 million from private placements of Series A and Series B preferred stock.
+In September 2020, we issued 2,857,079 shares of our Series C preferred stock for cash proceeds of \$39.8 million.
+On October 20, 2020, we completed our IPO through an underwritten sale of 5,500,000 shares of its common stock at a price of \$16.00 per share.
+The aggregate proceeds from the IPO, inclusive of an additional 825,000 common shares sold upon the full exercise of the underwriters' purchase option, after deducting underwriting discounts and commissions and other IPO expenses, were \$91.7 million.

 We will continue to be dependent upon equity, debt financing, and/or other forms of capital raises at least until we are able to generate significant positive cash flows from our operations.
-As of June 30, 2020, we had cash and cash equivalents of \$53.1 million, which does not include the \$39.8 million net cash proceeds we received in September 2020 from selling shares of our Series C preferred stock.
-We estimate that we had cash and cash equivalents of approximately \$86.4 million as of September 30, 2020.
-This estimate was prepared by management in good faith based upon internal reporting, is preliminary, and unaudited, and may be revised as a result of management's further review of our results as of and for the three and nine months ended September 30, 2020.
-We have not yet completed our interim review procedures as of and for the period ended September 30, 2020.
+As of December 31, 2020, we had cash and cash equivalents of \$168.1 million.
 We have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity over the next five years.